imsamarthpatil/AI-Projects/README.md

 # AI-Projects
-This repo consist of AI projects that I have completed during my undergrad year for academics, self learning and hobby purpose.
-Presented in the iPython Notebooks and Python files.
+This repository contains AI projects that I developed throughout my undergrad year for academic, self-education, and hobby purposes in the areas of machine learning, natural language processing (NLP), computer vision, robotics, and the internet of things (IoT).
+The iPython Notebooks, .py, and .ino Arduino files provided with its documentation .
+Below is a description of each project.